 Fig. 1 The VirtualPlant Multinetwork.
-The Arabidopsis multinetwork contains genes represented as nodes (A) that are connected by edges of many types (B) including metabolic, protein-DNA, protein-protein, microRNA-RNA, and edges derived from text mining [Katari et al 2010].
-(C) shows a network neighborhood resulting from querying this multinetwork with microarray data, uncovering a regulatory hub (CCA1) involved in nitrogen signaling [Gutierrez et al 2008 PNAS].
+The Arabidopsis multinetwork contains genes represented as nodes (A) that are connected by edges of many types (B) including metabolic, protein-DNA, protein-protein, microRNA-RNA, and edges derived from text mining [Katari et al 2010] (C) shows a network neighborhood resulting from querying this multinetwork with microarray data, uncovering regulatory hubs (e.g. CCA1) involved in nitrogen signaling [Gutierrez et al 2008 PNAS].

-Fig. 2.
-Phylogenomic tree of 21 fully-sequenced plant genomes and expression datasets.
-The total evidence tree shown here, creating using OrthologID [Chiu, JC, Lee, EK, Egan, MG, Sarkar, IN, Coruzzi, GM, and DeSalle, R, OrthologID: automation of genome-scale ortholog identification within a parsimony framework.
-Bioinformatics, 2006.
-22(6): p.
-699-707.4] is the most parsimonious tree generated from simultaneous analysis matrix, using combination of drifting, rachet, and fusion in TNT [Goloboff, PA, Farris, JS, and Nixon, KC, TNT, a free program for phylogenetic analysis.
-Cladistics, 2008.
-24(5): p.
-774-786.5], as described in the text of Aim 1 and in [Lee E, Katari M, Kolokotronis S, Cibrian A, Stamatakis A, Ott M, Little D, Stevenson D, McCombie WR, Chiu J, Martienssen R, Brenner E, Coruzzi G, DeSalle R (2011) “High resolution phylogeny of the seed plants: A functional phylogenomic view.”
+Fig. 2 Phylogenomic tree of 21 sequenced plant genomes and expression datasets.
+The total evidence tree shown here, was created as described in the text of Aim 1, using methods in [Lee E, Katari M, Kolokotronis S, Cibrian A, Stamatakis A, Ott M, Little D, Stevenson D, McCombie WR, Chiu J, Martienssen R, Brenner E, Coruzzi G, DeSalle R (2011) “High resolution phylogeny of the seed plants: A functional phylogenomic view.”
 PLoS Genetics Dec;7(12):e1002411.
 Epub 2011 Dec 15].
-Expression data for each species is shown as a pie chart, whose size is proportional to the data; Blue (Affymetrix data), Red (Next-Gen RNA-seq data).
+Expression data (used in Aim 1) for each species is shown as a pie chart, whose size is proportional to the data; Blue (Affymetrix data), Red (Next-Gen RNA-seq data).
+Numbers indicate number of experiments for Microarray Data/Next Gen Data.
+Data rich species: Arabidopsis, Poplar, Medicago, Soybean, Rice, and Maize.

-Fig. 3.
-Infernet: A machine-learning approach to inferring gene networks.
-DENNIS FILL IN a few words PLEASE?
-A workflow scheme for the “robin hood” approach to network inference.
-Learn network rules using data rich species to train “source”, and predict on data poor species.Fig.
-4 The InferNet algorithm: Testing Precision and Recall: DENNIS FILL IN a few words PLEASE.
-A Schematic representation of algorithm inputs for “training” InferNet using data rich species, predicting and validating on data poor.
-To determine which machine learning method is best, in this example, we treat Soy (a data-rich species) as data poor, because we use “hide-the-answer” experiments from Soy to validate the methods for precision and recall (See Table I).
+Fig. 3 InferNet: A machine-learning approach to inferring gene networks.
+The “Robin Hood” approach to network inference consists of learning a regression model from each of several data-rich species to apply with a combining rule to data-poor species.

+Fig. 4 The InferNet algorithm: Testing Precision and Recall.
+When starting from a single data-rich species (e.g. Arabidopsis), we learn our model as a set of coefficients on orthology, correlation and p-value using another data rich species (Medicago), and then predict edges in Soy.
+For the sake of this preliminary study, we can measure precision and recall using Soy experimental data, because Soy itself is data-rich.
+(See Table I).

-Fig. 5.
-A workflow for trait-to-gene “weighted” networks.
-The workflow for mining expression data associated with crop traits to drive “weighted” networks in the data-rich models for validation testing in Arabidopsis and Maize as proof of principle (see Aim 2B).
+Fig. 5 A workflow for trait-to-gene “weighted” networks.
+The workflow for mining expression data associated with crop traits, to drive “weighted” networks in the data-rich models (Aim 2A), for validation testing in model and crop (Aim 2B).